 Leading Health Indicators (LHIs) are a small subset of high-priority Healthy People 2030 objectives selected to drive action toward improving health and well-being.
+As a set, LHIs cover the life span and include objectives across topic areas.
 Most LHIs address important factors that impact major causes of death and disease in the United States, and they help organizations, communities, and states across the nation focus their resources and efforts to improve the health and well-being of all people.
 Healthy People 2030 includes 23 LHIs.

 Look for the LHI label on individual objective pages — it indicates that an objective is also an LHI.

 Adults and older adults

 - Recommendations from the Secretary’s Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030 [PDF - 164 KB]